petersbob/petersbob.github.io/index.md

 ## Hello

-I am a software engineer working for a fintech startup in Minneapolis.
+I am a software engineer working in Minneapolis.
 I went to school at [St. Olaf College](https://wp.stolaf.edu/) and I am originally from North Dakota.

 I spend a lot of time right now writing and learning about Go and Javascript.
 I also like dabbling in writing shaders, WebGL, and learning about ray tracers when I find the time.